 Track your shot details and even convert shot lists into a storyboards that will let you visually display your information to clients and collaborators.
 This will allow you to stay organized, and also help get your point across when pitching an idea, or concept.

-Creating a shot list
+Creating a shot list (and storyboard)

 - On the Shot Lists & Storyboards page, click New Shot List